jaredsburrows/android-gif-search/README.md

 **Running the Unit Tests (debug):**

-The [Robolectric](http://robolectric.org/) unit tests run on the JVM, no need for emulators or real devices.
+The [Junit](http://junit.org/junit4/) tests run on the JVM, no need for emulators or real devices.

     $ gradlew testDebug